 If you come to Santorini in the winter, YOU CAN STILL:

-- Do all the sightseeing you would do during the summer, with less people around.
+- Do all the sightseeing you would do during the summer, with fewer people around.

 - Taste the local wine at a winery (or at your hotel)